JoaoCoquim/cinepulse-app/README.md

 ## Current Status

 **In Development**: The project is actively being developed with ongoing updates and feature additions.
-The application now includes movie trailers and a new 'What to watch' homepage section with movie suggestions.
+The application now includes movie trailers and a new 'What to watch' homepage section with a carousel of movie suggestions.
 Further improvements are underway.

 ## License